FSReed/FSReed_CS61A/README.md

 (Forget that assigning a new name to an existing list doesn't make a new list.
 Thus any operation of the new name causes the change to the previous list.)
 5. The scale() function in lab07.
 (The use of map!
 Using next(iterator) will cause the StopIteration error.)
+6. The num_split problem in lab14.
+Just have no idea about how to solve this problem TAT.
+Maybe I need to solve this problem later.
+(7. Q10 in Lab14 is the final question in this course.
+It took me a while, but the result is only one line.
+Deserves reviewing.)

 # Notes during the project:
 1. In Ants Project, when implementing the FireAnt class inherited from Ant, the reduce_armor method is asked to inherite from Ant class but not Insect class.
 And when calling reduce_armor method on every bee in current_place.bees, we should use a copy of current_place.bees, or we may skip some bees in the current_place!
 2. In Ants Project, when initializing the HungryAnt class, I assign self.armor = armor, and self.digesting = 0, but this breaks the abstraction barrier!
 Digesting is an instance attribute added to HungryAnt class, but armor should be initialized in Ant class!